 When you report a mistaken or unauthorised transaction, make sure the bank gives you a reference number.
 This will help if you to need to contact them again.

-If your bank has signed up to ASIC's ePayments code, they have to take steps to help you.
+If an unauthorised or mistaken transaction occurs on your personal account, and your bank has signed up to ASIC's ePayments code, they have to take steps to help you.

 You are likely to get your money back if it is still in the recipient's account and if you report it to your bank: